How to Promote Your Blog Posts in 2020

 Now that you’ve settled on a topic idea for your article and have done your keyword research you are now ready to do your research.

 Start by viewing the competitor’s articles and notice ways that you can improve or get content ideas for your post.

 Then you can find other sources for content ideas by doing online searches.

 See what topics are missing in your particular niche market.
 What hasn’t been covered that needs to be?
 Staying inspired is an art in itself!

 Write a catchy title

 A catchy title is vital to getting people to read your post!
 It’s probably the most important thing actually.
-Headline hacks by Jon Morrow is a great post to read.
 This is your ticket to grabbing more traffic to your post and more subscribers.

 Here’s an example of a blah title, “How to Make Money Blogging”.
 Booring!

-How about, “How I made $5,000 As A New Blogger”.
+How about, “How I made $5,000 in 6 Weeks A New Blogger”.
 Now which one would you be more apt to click on?